Why A Mobile-Friendly Site Is Vital For Your Business.

 If you are not the most tech-savvy then you might ask 'do I need a mobile-friendly site?
 And, the answer is quite simple; YES YOU DO.
-If you want to be operating your business at its fullest potential by reaching every service user possible then a mobile-friendly website is essential.
-As discussed at the start of this post today's DIGITAL WORLD is fast-growing and ever-changing.
+If you want to be operating your business at its fullest potential by reaching every service user possible then mobile website design is essential.
+As discussed at the start of this post 'today's DIGITAL WORLD' is fast-growing and ever-changing.
 According to statistics, the global mobile population has grown vastly with over 4 billion users.
 There are now households who own several smartphones and devices but do not own a desktop computer or a laptop.
-Therefore, if you do not have a mobile-friendly site then how could you ever expect to reach these users.
+Therefore, if you do not have a mobile-friendly site then how could you ever expect to reach these internet surfers.
 Similarly, if your site is difficult to access or navigate on mobile devices then people will simply move onto sites that are easier to use, leading to a high bounce rate for your website.

 Reasons why you need a mobile-friendly site.

-1.)
-Search engines such as Google prioritise mobile-friendly websites over those that are not in their search engine result pages [SERPs].
+Search engines such as Google & Bing prioritise mobile-friendly websites over those that are not in their search engine result pages [SERPs].
 This was due to the Google algorithm change that took place in 2015, it affected the way Google displayed their search results.

-2.)
-People everywhere are becoming increasingly more reliant on mobile devices, using them to do everything such as simple internet searches, paying bills, finding and signing up to services, streaming entertainment and purchasing items.
-Therefore without a mobile-friendly site, new potential customers and clients are more likely to simply move onto a competitor's site that is easier for them to use and navigate.
+People everywhere are becoming increasingly more reliant on mobile devices, using them to do everything such as simple internet searches, paying bills, finding and signing up for services, streaming entertainment, and purchasing items.
+Therefore without a mobile-friendly site, new potential customers and clients are more likely to move onto a competitor's site that is easier for them to use and navigate.

-3.)
-You can reach more customers.
-As explored above, some people and households do not own or even have access to a computer therefore without a mobile-friendly site there is no way to reach these potential customers.
-4.)
-You can reach customers quickly.
-Think about people commuting, taking their lunch break, taking a break at their desks at work, sitting in coffee shops, they are all often on their phones and therefore are YOUR potential customers if you have the right mobile-friendly site.
-5.)
 Higher trust that benefits your reputation.
 Your website will look great and function flawlessly on any device, leading to a more effective and satisfying result for the end-user.
-In turn, this optimises the chances of word of mouth marketing from loyal clients.
-This also helps to keep your business modern and relevant in an ever-changing digital market.
+In turn, this increases the chances of word of mouth marketing from loyal clients.
+It also helps to keep your business modern and relevant in an ever-changing digital market.
 So, ensure YOU are optimising your business and keeping it at its fullest potential.